 The call

 Start with a security foundation, not a threat-intel cert.
-Threat intelligence is not a first job in security — it sits on top of solid defensive fundamentals.
-Get Security+ first (the common baseline credential for security and incident-analysis routes), then move to CySA+, which lines up well with the monitoring and adversary-analysis work threat intelligence actually involves.
-The certificate opens the door; what gets you hired is demonstrated analysis — so pair the study with a real writeup: pull open-source intelligence on a threat actor, walk an indicator of compromise through to a conclusion, and be ready to talk it through in an interview.
+In RoleMath's sequencing, threat intelligence is not where you start in security — it builds on solid defensive fundamentals.
+Get Security+ first (RoleMath's baseline recommendation for security and incident-analysis routes), then move to CySA+, our recommended next step for the monitoring and adversary-analysis side of this work.
+Our read: treat the certificate as a screening signal and lead with demonstrated analysis an interviewer can examine — so pair the study with a real writeup: pull open-source intelligence on a threat actor, walk an indicator of compromise through to a conclusion, and be ready to talk it through in an interview.

 Take this path if

-- You are moving into security from adjacent IT and want the credential hiring managers most consistently recognize before you specialize — start with Security+.
+- You are moving into security from adjacent IT and want RoleMath's recommended pre-specialization credential — start with Security+.

-- You already have Security+ or equivalent knowledge AND some hands-on monitoring, log-analysis, or triage practice — then CySA+ maps directly to the detection and adversary-analysis side of threat intelligence.
+- You already have Security+ or equivalent knowledge AND some hands-on monitoring, log-analysis, or triage practice — then CySA+ is our recommended step for the detection and adversary-analysis side of threat intelligence.

 - You genuinely enjoy patient, detail-heavy investigative work — reading reports, connecting scattered clues, and writing up what an adversary is doing.